 In order to mitigate the impact of changes in foreign currency exchange rates, during the year ended December 31, 2009 we used derivative financial instruments (or "foreign currency contracts") to hedge the foreign currency effects on the value of certain loans between subsidiaries and did not designate these derivative instruments as accounting hedges.
-During the year ended December 31, 2010, we did not enter into any foreign currency contracts.
+During the years ended December 31, 2010 and 2011, we did not enter into any foreign currency contracts.

-(j) Earnings per Share
+(k) Earnings per Share